Third-Party Family Building and Donor Conceived Individuals

 Feelings around sharing this information evolve as you move from donor selection and IVF through pregnancy, and moreso when your child is here and has become an essential part of your life.
 Single mothers and same-sex parents report more confidence around disclosure, however heterosexual couples may find this meaningful interaction to be anxiety provoking.
 It is not just a one time conversation, but a lifetime of being open, curious and connected with your child.

 It is helpful for parents to think about donor conception from the child’s perspective.
 Imagine being a donor conceived person, and what that may mean at various life stages.
 The child’s experiences, thoughts and feelings, and ultimately the meaning of how they came to be a person in this world will differ from their parents.
-It will change as they grow and mature and understand more about donor conception over time as a child or adolescent, and later as an adult and a parent themselves.
+It will change as they grow and mature and understand more about genetics and donor conception over time as a child or adolescent, and later as an adult and a parent themselves.
+It will change as they want to know more about their medical history and how that impacts their health.

 Third-party family building is a lifelong, multi-generational process with many links.
-There are complex identity, emotional and relational pieces that continually evolve for each person involved: the donor conceived person, their parents, their future children; genetic siblings linked to the same donor, their parents, their future children; the donor, the donor’s extended family, and the donor’s current or future children.
+There are complex identity, emotional and relational pieces that continually evolve for each person involved: 1) the donor conceived person, their parents raising them, their future children; 2) genetic siblings linked to the same donor, the siblings’ parents raising them, the siblings’ future children; 3) the donor, the donor’s current or future children, and the donor’s parents, siblings, and extended family.

 Get Support.
 Family building encompasses specialized training in reproductive mental health, and knowledge of reproductive medicine, genetic counseling, bioethics and reproductive law.
 I work with individuals and couples who are building their family through third-party reproduction, and with donor-conceived young adults.